 Similarly, scenario W2 involves the remote operation of vessels for the very short-haul, more specifically to transport goods in and around large port environments.
 For instance, short trips involving the moving containers from one bank to the other.
-To avoid redundancy, the present discussion will focus on road transport, but the business model options in Table 10 can be considered to be valid for Scenario W2 as well; hence, like in the preliminary business model discussion, we limit the business model discussion for this 'second' scenario in terms of geographical scope to this section.
-The business model options behind scenarios L2 and W2 can be considered analogous except for the specific characteristics inherent to the respective transport modes.
+To avoid redundancy, the present discussion will focus on road transport, but the business model options in Table 10 can be considered to be valid for Scenario W2 as well; hence, like in the preliminary business model discussion, we limit the business model discussion for this 'second' scenario L2 and W2 can be considered analogous except for the specific characteristics inherent to the respective transport modes.